alexanderpavlovets/GT500/ReadMe.txt

-1) Wrap cobra logo in PS and replace it, because now i have logo from online PS
+1) - Wrap cobra logo in PS and replace it, because now i have logo from online PS

-2) Not working "/" for styles path
+2) + Not working "/" for styles path - need to replace all of the on "../"

-3) Not working links for CSS - maybe because of "()" symbols in names
+3) - Continue with JS, you can repeat lessons 3-5